jaredbwasserman/drift/README.md

    1. Frames in UIPanelWindows (see UIParent)
    1. Frames in UIChildWindows (see UIParent)
 1. Add GuildMemberDetailFrame (bcc) and equivalent for classic, retail
+1. Look into modifying UIPanelWindows so frames do not close other frames

 ## Bugs
 1. When Dressing Room is already open, viewing a pet reverts frame position